JeremiahKaren/35percent.github.io/redefining-social-rent.md

 ![](/img/londonaffordablerent.png)
 *Policy definition from the Mayor's [funding programme guidance](https://www.london.gov.uk/sites/default/files/homesforlondoners-affordablehomesprogrammefundingguidance.pdf)*

-The Mayor's funding programme guidance makes it clear that __London Affordable Rent__ levels will be capped such that they cannot increase by more than CPI +1% per year, but paragraph 11 says that the tenure product will be governed in accordance with the _"Social Housing Regulator's Affordable Rent Guidance"_.
+The Mayor's [funding programme guidance](https://www.london.gov.uk/sites/default/files/homesforlondoners-affordablehomesprogrammefundingguidance.pdf) makes it clear that __London Affordable Rent__ levels will be capped such that they cannot increase by more than CPI +1% per year, but paragraph 11 says that the tenure product will be governed in accordance with the _"Social Housing Regulator's Affordable Rent Guidance"_.
 The Social Housing Regulator is the Homes and Communities Agency and their Affordable Rent Guidance is in their [Rent Standard Guidance](https://www.gov.uk/government/publications/rent-standard-guidance) (pages 12-15).

 ![](/img/homesforlondonerslar.png)

-Worryingly, page 13 of the Rent Standard Guidance says that Affordable Rent levels can be re-based to up to 80% market rent when a tenancy is reissued.
+Worryingly, page 13 of the [Rent Standard Guidance](https://www.gov.uk/government/publications/rent-standard-guidance) says that Affordable Rent levels can be re-based to up to 80% market rent when a tenancy is reissued.

 ![](/img/rsg.png)
 *Extract from the HCA's [Rent Standard Guidance](https://www.gov.uk/government/publications/rent-standard-guidance) for Affordable Rented tenure*

 Giles Peaker from Anthony Gold solicitors has rightly [pointed out](https://twitter.com/nearlylegal/status/885597479168876544) that paragraph 11 of the Mayor's funding programme guidance is not binding and that the devil is in the detail of the (legal) funding agreement.

 GLA Housing Chief Jamie Ratcliff [responded](https://twitter.com/Jamrat_/status/885617818661773312) by providing a copy of the GLA's [standard form funding agreement](/img/standardformagreement2017.pdf).
-The small print of which raises some serious concerns; the clause relating to the setting of __London Affordable Rent__ (LAR) rent levels, says that _"initial rents" will be set by the (near social-rent) benchmarks, but that "such rent continues to be set and charged in accordance with the criteria of the __London Affordable Rent__"._
+The small print of which raises some serious concerns; the clause relating to the setting of __London Affordable Rent__ (LAR) rent levels, says that _"initial rents" will be set by the (near social-rent) benchmarks, but that "such rent continues to be set and charged in accordance with the criteria of the __London Affordable Rent__" tenure._

 ![](/img/initialrent.png)
 *Extract from the GLA's [Standard Form Funding Agreement](http://35percent.org/img/standardformagreement2017.pdf)*

-If we then take a look at the said _"criteria of the __London Affordable Rent__"_ further on in the contract, we see that the tenure is to be governed _"in accordance with the applicable requirements of the Affordable Housing Capital Funding Guide, Legislation, the Rent Standard and any other relevant Guidance issued by the Regulator"_.
+If we then take a look at the said _"criteria of the __London Affordable Rent__"_ tenure written in to the contract, we see that it is to be governed _"in accordance with the applicable requirements of the Affordable Housing Capital Funding Guide, Legislation, the Rent Standard and any other relevant Guidance issued by the Regulator"_.

 ![](/img/ahcfg.png)
 *Extract from the GLA's [Standard Form Funding Agreement](http://35percent.org/img/standardformagreement2017.pdf)*

-Not only does the criteria reference the HCA's Rent Standard Guidance that we have already mentioned, but it references the government's [Affordable Housing Capital Funding Guide](https://www.gov.uk/guidance/capital-funding-guide/4-housing-for-rent#rent-reviews) which says this:
+Not only does the criteria reference the HCA's Rent Standard Guidance that we have already mentioned, but it references the HCA's [Affordable Housing Capital Funding Guide](https://www.gov.uk/guidance/capital-funding-guide/4-housing-for-rent#rent-reviews) which says this:

 ![](/img/rentreviews.png)
-*Extract from the government's [Affordable Housing Capital Funding Guide](https://www.gov.uk/guidance/capital-funding-guide/4-housing-for-rent#rent-reviews)*
+*Extract from the HCA's [Affordable Housing Capital Funding Guide](https://www.gov.uk/guidance/capital-funding-guide/4-housing-for-rent#rent-reviews)*

 Not only is this crystal clear on how rents can be rebased to 80% market rent on relet, but it also states that the tenure _" will be subject to requirements of the Welfare Reform and Work Act 2016 and regulations made under it."_.